t-schanz/t-schanz.github.io/_posts/2022-01-21-Plotting-Custom-CMaps.md

 ---
 title: Using Custom Color Maps in Matplotlib and Seaborn
-tags: [Python, Matplotlib, Seaborn, original]
+tags: [Python, Matplotlib, Seaborn, Original]
 style: fill
-color: success
+color: primary
-description: I think about renaming this section to helpful recources, where I add all kind of stuff that I use.
+description: A short tutorial on how to use custom color maps in matplotlib and seaborn.
 external_url:
 ---